There are no items in your bag at this time.

 - Abrasive scrubs, loofahs, or stiff-bristled cleansing brushes that cause micro-tears in skin’s surface

 Start giving your skin the things it needs to stay hydrated and radiant:

-- Wear sunscreen with an SPF 30 or greater 365 days of the year, rain or shine It only takes one minute of unprotected sun exposure to start chipping away at your skin’s surface stability.
+- Wear sunscreen 365 days of the year, rain or shine It only takes one minute of unprotected sun exposure to start chipping away at your skin’s surface stability.
 When skin is compromised from repeated, unprotected sun exposure, it slowly but surely makes it less able to hold moisture or feel smooth, to say nothing of the wrinkles and skin tone changes that develop.

 - Gently exfoliate: Helping skin to shed built-up surface layers of dead skin as it would if it was hydrated and healthy is a fundamental part of any skincare routine.
 Young skin can exfoliate dead skin all on its own but that changes as we get older.
 The most non-irritating, gentlest way to do this is with a well-formulated alpha hydroxy acid (AHA) or beta hydroxy acid (BHA) leave-on exfoliant.
 These types of products imperceptibly reveal the hydrated, smoother, radiant skin that’s hiding underneath.

 - Use boosters that contain skin-nourishing plant oils (no fragrant oils) or hyaluronic acid.
 Many non-fragrant plant oils not only have skin-softening properties but they also can replenish skin with vital lipids and antioxidants that are even gentle enough for skin prone to eczema.
 Hyaluronic acid is unique as it is a natural substance in skin that can hold 1000 times its weight in water.
 Because skin loses its natural hyaluronic acid content as we age, returning that ingredient can make a dramatic improvement in hydration.